 Developing the subsequent designs based on the workshop’s MVP components was a lot smoother since majority of decisions were agreed on.
 However this is not without repeated iterations by working with product team directly to improve on actual implementations.
 We also had to use the impact-effect matrix with key stakeholders to re-prioritise components to meet project timeline.

 Interaction designs was explored during this phase in collaboration with fellow designer and developer.
-I also created prototypes to illustrate the interactions to the product team and key stakeholders to convince them on the implementations.
+I also created wireframes and prototypes to illustrate the interactions to the product team and key stakeholders to convince them on the implementations.